 What is Text /String analysis?

-There is much more to do with strings because now a days, text/strings are analyzed to obtain meaning results.
+There is much more to do with strings because nowadays, text/strings are analyzed to obtain meaningful results.

 Why Text/String analysis?